 Winters, and especially winter nights in Bethlehem are too cold to sleep in the open.
 Christians themselves are unsure of the actual date of the birth of Jesus.
 The consensus was to adopt the date of the ancient rituals related to the Winter Solstice, as the day of his birth (Encyclopedia Britannica, 15th edition).

 When the authenticity of the date of an event is doubtful, how can it form the basis of a celebration reflecting Christian faith and beliefs?
-Last but not least, the Christmas spirit has become a business and marketing venture leading to wasteful expenditure and activities that negate the spirit and teachings of Christianity.
+And last but not least, the Christmas spirit has become a business and marketing venture leading to wasteful expenditure and activities that negate the spirit and teachings of Christianity.

 Today, Christmas has been all about receiving and not giving.
 Children expect adults to give them expensive gifts, rather than being content with what they have.